85 Sky Tower

-There is no 44th floor in the building (see Tetraphobia); the 43rd floor connects directly to the 45th floor.
-The pyramid shaped crown is the equivalent of three stories high and is hence marketed as 83–85 to arrive at a round number.
-There is no elevator access to floors above 80.
+As of 2023, the building is almost entirely unoccupied except for a few condominiums (some subleased as short-term rentals) and offices from the 12th to 35th floors.
+Many floors have not been used in decades, and their conditions have become dirty and run-down.
+When the building first opened, it once housed a department store, indoor amusement park, five-star hotel, observatory, steakhouse and disco, VIP club and spa, and other amenities.

 The building was designed by C.Y.
 Lee & Partners and Hellmuth, Obata & Kassabaum, and has an unusual 'prong' design with two separate 39-floor sections, which merge into a single central tower rising to a spire.
 This unique design leaves a substantial space below the central part of the tower.
-The design was inspired by the first Chinese character of the city's name.
+The design was inspired by the Chinese character Gāo (高), which means "tall" and is part of the city's Chinese name.
 John W. Milton was Project Director on behalf of Turner International Inc. (New York), a subsidiary of Turner Construction.

-The building was owned by the now defunct Tuntex Group, and is mainly offices, but includes residential space, and a department store; and the 85 Sky Tower Hotel (ceased operations) occupies the 38th to 70th floors.
-An observation deck on the 74th floor offers views over Kaohsiung City, the Love River and Kaohsiung Harbor; it is accessed by high speed elevators that are capable of speeds of 10.17 m/s.
+There is no 44th floor in the building due to tetraphobia, so the 43rd floor connects directly to the 45th floor; the 57th floor, a mechanical floor, is numbered 57A.
+The pyramid shaped crown is the equivalent of three stories high and is hence marketed as 83–85 to arrive at a round number.
+There is no elevator access to floors above 80.